angusmci/grunt-flexible-sitemap-builder/README.md

 		<priority>0.7</priority>
 	</url>

-Purists may feel that using a &lt;meta&gt; element that will only ever be meaningful to a single Grunt plugin is an inelegant hack.
+Purists may feel that using a &lt;meta&gt; element that will only ever be meaningful to a single Grunt plugin is an inelegant hack (which it is).
 That information doesn't really have any place in the page that will be served to the user, and results in serving a small number of surplus bytes with every request.
 If this bothers you, you may prefer another approach.
 However, from the point of view of the page author, it's a simpler and more maintainable solution than, say, generating sitemaps by hand or maintaining a separate database of pages with their respective priorities and update frequencies.
+Note also that the options allow you to specify a default value, so that you can use the &lt;meta&gt; element just as an override for pages that really need it.

 In your project's Gruntfile, add a section named `flexible_sitemap_builder` to the data object passed into `grunt.initConfig()`.